Facebook pares ad options, simplifies marketing tools

-SAN FRANCISCO (Reuters) - Facebook Inc is eliminating various types of advertisements on its website in an effort to simplify a system that it acknowledged was confusing marketers.
+SAN FRANCISCO, June 6 (Reuters) - Facebook Inc is eliminating various types of advertisements on its website in an effort to simplify a system that it acknowledged was confusing marketers.

 “What we realized is that even though every ad product is really good on its own, the whole is less than the sum of its parts.
 It should really be simpler,” Fidji Simo, a Facebook product manager for ads, said at an event at the company’s Menlo Park, California headquarters on Thursday.